manasseh-zw/apollo/README.md

 AllowMixingVolatileAndPersistentData = true //i set this to true since i am not dealing with documents at the moment;

 realized i was not adversiting the method that sets the next active question so the agent was looking ofr pending question when they were never set!

+Kind of difficult to debug, agent group chat gets stuck in a loop where it keeps on adding gap questions.